Trends in College Pricing: Highlights

 The majority of full-time undergraduate students receive grant aid that helps them pay for college.

-- Since 2009-10, first-time full-time students at public two-year colleges have been receiving enough grant aid to cover their tuition and fees.
+- On average, first-time full-time students at public two-year colleges have been receiving enough grant aid to cover their tuition and fees since 2009-10.

 Family Income